EPYC 7J13 vs EPYC 7713

 So, is EPYC 7713 better than EPYC 7J13?

-It depends on what matters more to you.
-For gaming, EPYC 7713 is ahead with a 1.6% average FPS lead across 41 shared CPU game tests in our data.
+It depends on what you want from the system.
+For gaming, EPYC 7713 is ahead with a 1.2% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, EPYC 7J13 pulls ahead with 2.1% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 7J13 is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 7J13 is the stronger fit.
 You are getting 2.1% better PassMark, backed by 64 cores and 128 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-EPYC 7713 is the smarter buy today.
-EPYC 7713 is $830 cheaper on MSRP at $7,060 MSRP versus $7,890 MSRP, and it gives you a 1.6% average FPS lead across 41 shared CPU game tests in our data.
-The trade-off is that EPYC 7J13 is still stronger for heavier multi-core work with 2.1% better PassMark.
-It is also 9.4% better value on MSRP (11.8 vs 10.7 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+EPYC 7713 is the better buy right now.
+EPYC 7713 comes in $830 cheaper on MSRP at $7,060 MSRP versus $7,890 MSRP, and it still gives you a 1.2% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that EPYC 7J13 is still stronger for heavier multi-core work with 2.1% better PassMark.
+It is also 9.4% better value on MSRP (11.8 vs 10.7 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?